 PD is a neurodegenerative disorder characterized by loss of dopamine neurons in the substantia nigra (SN) brain region~\cite{prakash2012asymmetrical}.
-The dopaminergic function of the nigrostriatal pathway reduces with the depletion of these neurons, as well as the neural fibers that link the SN to other subcortical regions, such as putamen and caudate \cite{zhang2015diffusion}.
-Each region in the mid brain is affected based on the anatomical correlation with SN and the severity of the region reflected by the functional relationship with SN.
-It is recognized to be a brain-wide neurodegenerative process that spreads up from brainstem into the cortex, as originally suggested by Braak.etc~\cite{yau2018network}.
-PD also increases rapidly with age, with low incidence before 50, and most cases found around 80~\cite{ASCHERIO20161257}.
+The dopaminergic function of the nigrostriatal pathway reduces with the depletion of these neurons as well as the neural fibers that link the SN to other subcortical regions, such as putamen and caudate \cite{zhang2015diffusion}.
+Each region in the midbrain is affected based on the anatomical correlation with SN and the severity of the region reflected by the anatomical relationship with SN.
+It is recognized to be a brain-wide neurodegenerative process that spreads up from the brainstem into the cortex, as originally suggested by Braak and Braak~\cite{yau2018network}.
+PD also increases rapidly with age---while low incidence before $50$, most cases are found around $80$~\cite{ASCHERIO20161257}.
 Once the fibers are detected by tractography, it is useful to assess the diagnosis with the brain fiber pathways.